coffeeflash/tobisyurt/_posts/2022-06-23-part-2,-comments-app:-proof-of-work.md

 ## Comments-app

 In the comments-app the clients get random strings with a certain difficulty level from the backend.
-Then the client needs to find a nonce to get the hash with the the minimum leading zeroes.
+Then the client needs to find a nonce to get the hash with the minimum leading zeroes.
 The provided random strings are only valid a certain time.

 ---
 {: data-content="footnotes"}